benny-conn/bundle/README.md

 # BundleMC

+# NOTE: project is a work in progress and not currently available for download

 ## The ultimate solution to Spigot plugin management

 BundleMC is a modern solution to plugin management allowing users to spend less days housekeeping and more days enjoying Minecraft with friends.
 BundleMC enables server owners to download, update, and manage a server's spigot plugins and enables plugin developers to effortlessly upload their products to the cloud for anyone to access.
 BundleMC has a variety of interfaces and is flexible to adapt to the needs of any server owner or developer